husseinalrowazk-dev/husseinalrowazk-dev/README.md

 ---

 ## 🧑‍💻 About Me
-I am **Hussein Alrowazk**, a professional Full Stack Developer with extensive experience in web and mobile application development, project management, and data engineering.
+I am **Hussein Al-Rawaziq**, a Full Stack Developer with extensive experience in web and mobile application development, project management, and data engineering.
 I am currently enhancing my skills in **Artificial Intelligence** to create innovative and practical solutions.

 ---